BCDH/TEI-Authorizer/README.md

 # Configuring

-The TEI Completer uses an XML configuration file whoose syntax is documented in the XML Schema [config.xsd](https://raw.githubusercontent.com/BCDH/TEI-AUTHORIZER/master/src/main/resources/config.xsd).
+The TEI Authorizer uses an XML configuration file whoose syntax is documented in the XML Schema [config.xsd](https://raw.githubusercontent.com/BCDH/TEI-AUTHORIZER/master/src/main/resources/config.xsd).
 TODO check link

 The XML file must be named `config.xml` and placed in a folder named `.bcdh-tei-authorizer` in your user profile.
 The following are the known locations for the config file: